withintime/system-zero/README.md

 > A temporary system for permanent freedom.
 > Presence over power.
 Autonomy over authority.
 Silence over signal.

+This is not for developers.

+This is for dissidents, food-hackers, ghost theorists, code monks, soil sorcerers.

+If you know you know

+---

 `system-zero` is a decentralized architecture of presence-based sovereignty—an experimental design for a world where hunger, coercion, and identity-based governance are obsolete.

 It does not seek to scale.